-- Turn off the Vehicle Dynamic Control System. - Make sure the area in front and behind the vehicle is clear of obstructions. - 3.
-Turn the steering wheel right and left to clear an area around the front tires. - Slowly rock the vehicle forward and backward. - Shift back and forth between R (Reverse) and D (Drive). - Apply the accelerator as little as possible to maintain the rocking motion.

-- Release the accelerator pedal before shifting between R (Reverse) and D (Drive). - Do not spin the tires above 35 mph (55 km/h). - If the vehicle cannot be freed after a few tries, contact a professional towing service to remove the vehicle.
+- 1. Turn off the Vehicle Dynamic Control System. - 2.
+Make sure the area in front and behind the vehicle is clear of obstructions. - 3.
+Turn the steering wheel right and left to clear an area around the front tires. - 4.
+Slowly rock the vehicle forward and backward. - Shift back and forth between R (Reverse) and D (Drive) (CVT models) or 1st (Low) and R (Reverse) (M/T models). - Apply the accelerator as little as possible to maintain the rocking motion. - Release the accelerator pedal before shifting between R (Reverse) and D (Drive) (CVT models) or 1st (Low) and R (Reverse) (M/T models). - Do not spin the tires above 35 mph (55 km/h). - 5.
+If the vehicle cannot be freed after a few tries, contact a professional towing service to remove the vehicle.